MobilePayDev/MobilePay-Online/README.md

 ## PSP Onboarding Guide
 ### If you are onboarding MobilePay Online for the first time
-When you as a new PSP wants to be onboarded for the Online solution, you need to send an email to the MobilePay business support with this information:
+When you as a new PSP wants to be onboarded for the Online solution, you must have an agreement with MobilePay, please contact erhverv@mobilepay.dk.
+Afterwards you need to send an email to the MobilePay business support with this information:
 * The PSP name
 * PCI-DSS AoC
 * VATNumber